Skip to main content

 When should I use citation checker instead of reference checker?

-Use Citation Checker when you want to verify one suspicious citation, one AI-generated source, or one reference copied from another document.
-Use Reference Checker when you want to scan a full bibliography or reference list in one pass.
+Use Citation Checker when you want to inspect one suspicious citation or a reference copied from another document.
+Use Reference Checker when you want to scan a full bibliography in one pass.

 Is the citation checker free?